 The UK has one of the worst records on gender equality, with men outperforming women on pay, board-level representation, and the gap between male and female employment.

 But the future’s looking up.
-More women are working than ever before, the UK has progressive maternity and flexible working legislation, and the percentage of women running their own companies, in senior leadership roles, and in Parliament continues to grow.
+More women are working more than ever before, the UK has progressive maternity and flexible working legislation, and the percentage of women running their own companies, in senior leadership roles, and in Parliament continues to grow.

 So, what’s going on?

-We believe that women will not achieve equal representation until there’s a sea change educating them to be leaders, and developing their self-confidence so they know that they are strong, capable and inspirational.
+We believe that women will not achieve equal representation until there’s a sea of change educating them to be leaders, and developing their self-confidence so they know that they are strong, capable and inspirational.

 If you are interested in being part of the Women in Leadership programme, we want to hear from you.
-Perhaps you’re someone who has been involved in the SU before, but still feel like you want to develop your skills that bit further.
-Fill in your details on the below form and we’ll be in touch.
+Perhaps you’re someone who has been involved in the SU before, but still feels like you want to develop your skills that bit further.
+Fill in your details on this form and we’ll be in touch.
 Applications close midnight 1 November 2020.